A universal framework for learning the elliptical mixture model: Influence functions of the EMM

 \end{lemma} \begin{lemma} Consider the mixture of elliptical distributions, $\mathcal{E}_k(\mathbf{x}|\bm{\mu}_k, \mathbf{\Sigma}_k, g_k)$.
 When data are well separated, for the $j$-th cluster, its IF on the mean is given by

 where $w_3$ is a constant (irrelevant to the outlier $\mathbf{x}_0$) given by

 \end{lemma}

 Proofs of the two lemmas are provided in the Appendices-\ref{prooflemma3} and \ref{prooflemma4}.
-The actual and theoretical IF curves of four EMMs are plotted in Fig. \ref{IFcurve}, showing that in practice the robustness of the EMMs can be well captured by our theoretical bounds.
+The actual\footnote{The actual IF is obtained via numerical tests on the actual difference between the estimated parameter and the ground truth when increasing the absolute value of a single outlier, to establish whether an outlier could totally break down the estimation; this is cumbersome and requires extensive repeated estimations to obtain the curve.} and theoretical IF curves of the four EMMs are plotted in Fig. \ref{IFcurve}, showing that in practice the robustness of the EMMs can be well captured by our theoretical bounds.